-In our experiences working with numerous customers and their diverse concepts, our representatives often learn a spring sample is being utilized in a design in a way the spring was not intended.
-This misused prototype may work for a short time, but it will not perform long term as well as a properly designed solution.
-Following are a few ways samples are often misused and how the situation can be resolved.
+In our experience working with numerous customers and their diverse concepts, our representatives often learn that a spring sample is improperly utilized in a design.
+This misused spring prototype may work for a short time, but it will not perform long-term as well as a properly engineered solution.

-Situation – A constant force spring is placed in a cavity, and the outer end is fastened to the inside diameter of the cavity.
+A constant force spring is placed in a cavity, and the outer end is fastened to the inside diameter.
 An inner arbor is attached to the inner coil of the spring, usually by manipulating the inner end.
 The arbor then rotates, winding up the inner coils of the spring and using the torque to return the arbor to its starting position.

-Solution – In this situation a constant force spring is incorrectly being used as a power spring.
+In this situation, a constant force spring is incorrectly used as a power spring.
 A constant force spring is designed to be used in a linear motion, not rotational.
-With some discussion with one of our engineers, a properly designed power spring or Conpower® pre-stressed power spring can be created to optimize the available torque and turns.
+After discussing with one of our engineers, a properly designed power spring or Conpower® pre-stressed power spring can be created to optimize the available torque and turns.
 This solution will ease final assembly, provide more available turns, increase life cycles and increase torque options.

 Back-Bending a Constant Force Spring:

-Situation – A constant force spring is wound in the opposite direction of the coil set onto a spool to create torque.
+A constant force spring is wound opposite to the coil set onto a spool to create torque.

-Solution – There are subtle differences between a Conforce® constant force spring and a Contorque constant torque spring.
-The main problem with back winding a Conforce® spring in this manner is the spring could “take a set”, meaning the original coil diameter can expand once used.
+There are subtle differences between a Conforce® constant force spring and a Contorque® constant torque spring.
+The main problem with back winding a Conforce® spring in this manner is that the spring could “take a set,” meaning the original coil diameter can expand once used.
 The result is a larger outside diameter and a loss of torque.
 A better design utilizes a Contorque® spring.
-This type of spring is designed and manufactured to be wound in the opposite direction of the coil set onto a recommended spool diameter.
-Number of turns, torque and life cycles can then be accurately calculated.
+This type of spring is designed to be wound opposite the coil set onto a recommended spool diameter.
+The number of turns, torque and life cycles can then be accurately calculated.

-Situation – A power or Conpower® spring is wound into a case.
-The outer end of the spring is extended out of the case and expected to retract back into the case.
-The common comparison for this type of situation is the tape measure.
-What is really happening here is that a spring made for rotational torque is being used for linear force.
+A power or Conpower® spring is wound into a case.
+The spring’s outer end is extended out of the case and expected to retract, like how a tape measure rolls back into its case upon release.
+The issue with this scenario is that a spring made for rotational torque is improperly used for linear force.

-Solution – A constant force spring does not need to be attached to a spool.
-An external stop needs to be put into place and the spring designed to be long enough to have at least 1-1/2 wraps of material remaining on the spool once fully extended.
-If torque from a spool is required, it is best to review options such as a Conpower® spring or a Contorque®spring design.
+A constant force spring does not need to be attached to a spool.
+An external stop needs to be put into place, and the spring is designed long enough to have at least 1-1/2 wraps of material on the spool once fully extended.
+If torque from a spool is required, reviewing options such as a Conpower® spring or a Contorque®spring design is best.

-Using a Constant Torque Spring for extension because it is long:
+Using a Constant Torque Spring for Extension Due to the Long Spring Length:

-Situation – A stock Contorque® constant torque spring is used for a linear application in an effort to take advantage of the long length of the spring.
+A stock Contorque® constant torque spring is used for a linear application to take advantage of the long length of the spring.